-You will experience above and beyond the Sani Pass, excellent service and a personal, expert guide who will exceed your expectations.
+You will experience above and beyond the Sani Pass.
+Excellent service & a personal expert guide who will exceed your expectations.

-We choose our vehicles for suitability and comfort to enhance the experience on the Sani Pass and Lesotho.
-They all have individual seats and are in excellent condition.
+We choose our vehicles for suitability & comfort on the Sani Pass & in Lesotho.
+They all have individual seats & are in excellent condition.

-Beyond the Sani Pass experience, amazing far-off remote places, Lesotho Highlands and immerse yourself in Basotho cultures and beautiful scenery.
-All our tours include the Sani Pass.
+Beyond the Sani Pass, experience amazing far-off remote places, Lesotho Highlands & beautiful scenery.
+Immerse yourself in Basotho cultures.

-Our knowledge of the Sani Pass and Lesotho and our experience in leading specialised tours have grown over the past 20 years to enable you to create memories to be treasured and never to by forgotten.
+20 years of experience on the Sani Pass & Lesotho & leading specialised tours, have given us the knowledge to create memories to be treasured and not forgotten.

-Drive up the Sani Pass behind a tour under the guidance of one of our expert guides.
-In addition visit to Basotho village.
+Drive your own vehicle up the Sani Pass behind a tour, under the guidance of one of our expert guides.
+In addition visit a Basotho village.

 My first impressions of Lesotho were brown, a lot of brown, sprinkled with little specks of bright colours, like candy coated buttons on a caramel cake.